Autism Medicines: Intuniv, Concerta, Vyvanse, Risperidone, and Clonidine

 I thought that my son's anger would subside once he started to get more rest, but the extra sleep didn't help at all and he still awoke at night because of nightmares.

 The psychiatrist and I discussed risperidone, an antipsychotic drug.
 Risperidone's main use is for the treatment of schizophrenia and bipolar disorder, but it is also used to treat anger and aggression in autistic children.

 The risperidone has worked very well.
 My son is no longer as angry and violent when he gets upset.
 He still has a temper, but the uncontrollable rages are gone!
 He also plays much better with other children and he very rarely wakes up in the middle of the night.

 An unwanted side affect of risperidone is weight gain and gynemastia (man boobs).
 No signs of any breast growth, but he no longer looks like a famine victim and is now at a healthy, but still slender, weight.

 I used to be one of those people who felt drugs are being overprescribed to children.
 I was smug and thought my parenting technique was all that was needed to raise happy, healthy children.
 It may have worked for my two older kids, but I got the smug kicked right out of me.

-I do not like medicating my son, but I know that without the medicines, life would be awful - for both my son and me.
-We are both so much happier, relaxed and loving now.
-I hope some day my son can stop taking these medicines, and from what I have read that may be likely as he matures.
+I do not like medicating my son, but I know that without the medicines, life would be awful—for both my son and me.
+We are now both so much happier, relaxed, and loving.
+I hope some day my son can stop taking these medicines, and from what I have read, that may be likely as he matures.